Menu

 Styled Setups

-Styles setups using props create a certain personality and brings images to life.
-Props such as a bowl, bucket, bed, wreath, chair etc. are positioned on a backdrop with soft fabrics where your baby is safely and carefully posed.
+Styles setups using props create a certain personality and bring images to life.
+Props such as a bowl, bucket, bed, wreath, chair, etc. are positioned on a backdrop with soft fabrics where your baby is safely and carefully posed.
 Setups don’t need to be busy.
 Sometimes simple setups can mean so much more so that the eye does not detract from the main subject at hand, your baby!

 Setups are created based on your preferences.
 Once your session is secured on our calendar, you’ll receive a questionnaire so we can learn about your likes and dislikes.
-This questionnaire contains a variety of questions around color schemes and tones.
+This questionnaire contains a variety of questions about color schemes and tones.
 Do you prefer moody over light?
 Don’t love pink or yellow?
 But of course, if you prefer to leave the whole process up to us, we love that too!

 We usually have 2-3 setups per session, depending on your package choice.
-We photograph your newborn in a variety of poses and angles, such as straight on, above your baby, towards the light, away from the light and to the side as well.
-We love to get in close to capture those little details such as the eye lashes, hands, and toes.
+We photograph your newborn in a variety of poses and angles, such as straight on, above your baby, towards the light, away from the light, and to the side as well.
+We love to get in close to capture those little details such as the eyelashes, hands, and toes.
 So just one set will produce multiple images from your session to choose as your final product in your proofing gallery.

 Newborn Composites